- Subsidies Definition

 - Subsidies Graph

 - Potential Problems with Subsidies

 Subsidies are defined as a form of support given to producers of a product that helps to reduce the cost of production.
-This has the intended effect of increasing production and consumption of that product.
+This has the intended effect of increasing the production and consumption of that product.
 Goods that governments want to increase the use of are subsidized; these include important services and institutions like education and healthcare, among others.

 Subsidies are typically awarded in order to promote economic policies or social goods, motivated by the interest of the public as a whole.
-Those used in service of economic policies can help to counterbalance things like externalities and market failures.
+Those used in the service of economic policies can help to counterbalance things like externalities and market failures.
 Government subsidies are usually given in the form of grants or loans, or as reductions in taxes on the subsidized entity.

 The World Trade Organization has dedicated an entire chapter to the definition of subsidies, which you can read here.

 Subsidies can be given to producers to protect their products from those of foreign competitors.
 For example, many farmers in Europe receive generous subsidies from the European Union.
 Representatives from the European Union have even gone and negotiated on the farmers’ behalf with supermarket chains such as Carrefour.
 In the United States, subsidies have primarily been awarded to agriculture as well as to financial institutions and utility and oil companies

 A production subsidy encourages suppliers to increase the production of a particular product by offsetting part of the production costs or losses.
 Production subsidies aim to expand production of a particular product so that the market would promote it without raising the final price to consumers.